 When and where to go apple picking in New England

-The fall sees the start of the harvest season, so from September until the end of October is the optimum time of year head out on an apple picking adventure.
-Orchard’s are in full bloom, and with each of the six states of New England boasting some incredible countryside, whether you’re looking for things to do in Massachusets, places to visit in Vermont, and you’re planning vacations in New Hampshire, there are plenty of great apple picking farms in each of the states to keep even the biggest apple fanatic happy.
+The fall sees the start of the harvest season, so from September until the end of October is the optimum time of year to head out on an apple-picking adventure.
+Orchards are in full bloom, and with each of the six states of New England boasting some incredible countryside, whether you’re looking for things to do in Massachusets, places to visit in Vermont, and you’re planning vacations in New Hampshire, there is plenty of great apple picking farms in each of the states to keep even the biggest apple fanatic happy.

 Apple picking tips and ideas

 During this time of year, you may have a few more rainy days to contend with, so keeping a beady eye out on the weather forecast when planning your daily itinerary is an obvious measure.
 However, if you’re a consummate outdoorsman, you may not be bothered by a bit of rain while working on an apple farm for the day.
 Once you’ve picked which apple-picking orchard you’re going to head to, aim to get there promptly in the morning.
 For one thing, you’ll want to get the most out of the day, but on a practical note, a lot of people in New England will be searching “apple picking near me” and heading out for the day as well, so getting there in good time will ensure you don’t miss out on getting a bushel or two of apples.

 Storing the fruits of your labor